Fox-ML-infrastructure/FoxML_Core/LEGAL/ACADEMIC.md

 ---

-## Commercial License Required for All Academic Use
+## Academic Use Licensing

+**Free use is limited to non-commercial academic research at qualifying tax-exempt institutions.**

-**All academic use of FoxML Core requires a paid commercial license.
-No exceptions.**
+**All other academic use requires a paid commercial license.**

 This includes:
-- Research at degree-granting educational institutions
-- Research at non-profit research institutions
+- Corporate-funded or sponsored research
-- Academic coursework and teaching
-- Research publications and papers
+- Research integrated into commercial operations
+- Institutional deployment (internal tooling, dashboards, operational systems)
+- For-profit universities or corporate training programs
-- Any use by students, faculty, or staff
+- Any use supporting revenue-generating activities

 ---